yang-guo/kdb_tutorial/functions_adverbs.md

 Adverbs are a integral part of what makes kdb so powerful.

 `each`
-: takes a monad and applies a collection to the function.
+: each takes a monad and applies a collection to the function.
 ```
 fn:{x*x}
 fn each til 10                                  /takes each element of the list and squares it